Support, Services & Counseling

 Department of Oncology Social Work provides for the psychological, social, emotional, and practical needs of cancer patients and their families.
 They are masters-level social workers with expertise in the specialized field of oncology.
 The social workers can teach you how to manage the stress and changes that may come with cancer.
 The office, located on the first floor of the Weinberg Building, Suite 1210, offers you other services as well, such as information about housing, transportation, counseling, education and support groups.
 For more information, call (410) 955-8934.

 Spiritual Support is another service offered at the Kimmel Cancer Center.
 Whether you are newly diagnosed or in remission, we understand that you may struggle to understand why this has happened to you, feelings of guilt, anger, grief, or isolation from your faith community.
 Beyond the support of our chaplaincy, which provides pastoral and spiritual care in a non-denominational setting, a private meditation room in the lobby of the Weinberg Building is open to patients and families 24-hours a day.
-For inspiration, call to hear the recorded Prayer-for-the-Day line at (410) 955-8984, or to make an appointment with a chaplain, call the Department of Pastoral Services at (410) 955-5842.
+To make an appointment with a chaplain, call Spiritual Care and Chaplaincy at (410) 502-1500.

 The Resource and Transportation Coordinator attends to patients transportation needs including shuttles to and within the East Baltimore Campus.
 For information, call (410) 955-6549.